 LB: Nothing is permanent.
 You can always change your mind again, even if it's a week later, a year later, ten years later - change is inevitable.
 You have to be able to embrace it and realize the next decision you make is not going to be the last one.

-Photos by Jessica Bordner Photography
+Photography by: Photos by Jessica Bordner Photography